xmNuc/Stram_Read_Crypto_Write/README.md

+This program uses Node.js Stream and Crypto modules to encrypt/decrypt files.

 Version without iv, less safe, but it works.
 It uses stream so thats mean works for big files.
 You will gain 'DeprecationWarning' there is never version: crypto.createCipheriv, whitch of corse you should use.